A Complete Gas Furnace Maintenance Checklist

 These test points can serve as important performance measures if you have an older unit.

-The Bonus Step: A General Cleaning
+Bonus Step: A General Cleaning

 Make a Plan to Get Your Furnace Checked

-If you're just learning that gas furnaces need to be inspected every year, get in contact with a top-rated HVAC contractor today to book an appointment.
+If you're just learning that gas furnaces need to be inspected every year, get in contact with a local HVAC contractor today to book an appointment.
 Most pros will put you on a service plan that includes your annual inspection with some free service calls thrown in the mix.

-Pop into the furnace room regularly to look for signs of leaks, corrosion, or strange odors.
-Put filter changes on your calendar for every 30 to 90 days, and schedule a furnace check-up once a year.
-Taking care to keep the furnace area clean and properly ventilated will boost it’s efficiency and dependability through many more cold months.
+Taking care to keep the furnace area clean and properly ventilated will boost its efficiency and dependability through many more cold months.

 Need professional help with your project?